NightmareLab/SourceGPT/use_cases/readme.md

 ## rce_taint_analysis.py_tests
  - Topics: vulnerability research
  - Testing rce_taint_analysis.py prompt model
+ - Scenario: We have this ELF binary that we decompiled by ghidra

 ### Env.zip
  - The source code was extracted with ghidra and ghidra2dwarf plugin